James City (Virginia Company): Early events

-In December, 1609, a fleet commanded by Gates set out from Plymouth, England, carrying 500 settlers, food, arms, and equipment to Jamestown, only to meet huge disaster.
+In December 1609, a fleet commanded by Sir Thomas Gates set out from Plymouth, England, carrying 500 settlers, food, arms, and equipment to Jamestown, only to meet disaster.
 The ship hit a reef, causing damage and scattering the survivors.
 On May 16, 1610, they built James Fort, later renamed as Jamestown Colony.
 This became the first permanent English American settlement.